21CHANCHAL21/Project/README.md

 By default, the server runs on http://localhost:3000/

 ## Postman Documentation
 To make API testing easier, I have used the Postman for the testing.
-And I have included the detailed instruction how you can also use the same for the testing purpose.
+And I have included the detailed instruction how one can also use the same for the testing purpose.

 ### How to Use Postman for API Testing?